Flash funding: the growing trend of large gifts that fund tons of crowdfunding campaigns at once

 The rise of the flash fund

-Since that first $1.2 million donation, Stephen Colbert flash funded all the projects in his home state of South Carolina, which inspired a wave of philanthropy in which people wanted to step up for their own home towns and states, from Craigslist founder Craig Newmark to Serena Williams to Elon Musk.
-PNC Foundation has flash funded all the Pre-k projects in several communities.
-Companies like Walmart, Google, Staples and BJ’s Wholesale Club have flash funded projects in the same areas where they open new offices or stores.
+Since that first $1.2 million donation, Stephen Colbert flash-funded all the projects in his home state of South Carolina, which inspired a wave of philanthropy in which people wanted to step up for their own hometowns and states, from Craigslist founder Craig Newmark to Serena Williams to Elon Musk.
+PNC Foundation has flash-funded all the pre-K projects in several communities.
+Companies like Walmart, Google, Staples, and BJ’s Wholesale Club have flash-funded projects in the same areas where they open new offices or stores.
 In 2018, cryptocurrency startup Ripple funded all the projects on the DonorsChoose site in one fell swoop with a $29 million donation.
 “That was the apex of flash funding,” says Best.

 In that year, the site saw $150 million in total giving, so close to 20% of all the funding came via flash funding.
-It may have been the peak of the trend (so far) but it wasn’t the end: Just last month, the Chan Zukerberg Initiative flash funded all of the teacher professional development projects on the site.
+It may have been the peak of the trend (so far), but it wasn’t the end: Just last month, the Chan Zukerberg Initiative flash-funded all of the teacher professional development projects on the site.
 Sonic Drive-In, which has run a “Limeades for Learning” promotion with DonorsChoose for more than a decade that lets the public vote on classroom projects and then donates to the winners, flash-funded in five of its markets this fall.

 Remove the 2018 Ripple windfall, and flash funding makes up about 10% of all DonorsChoose giving annually, says Best.
-But it still has a big effect, and not just on the teachers who get surprised with a fully-funded project.
+But it still has a big effect, and not just on the teachers who get surprised with a fully funded project.
 After all of the California teacher projects were funded, it only took a couple of weeks until there was more than $1.2 million worth of new projects created by teachers there.
 “When flash funding on our site was a rarity, when it had only happened a couple times and it was a foreign concept to teachers, we would actually see that there would be such a pop from these flash fundings that so many teachers would try out our site and create new projects right after,” says Best.

-That dynamic has decreased a bit, and Best notes that since flash funding tends to be a surprise, it’s a bit like lightning: you won’t see it strike the same place twice.
+That dynamic has decreased a bit, and Best notes that since flash funding tends to be a surprise, it’s a bit like lightning: You won’t see it strike the same place twice.
 “The one predictable thing is that a flash funding will not repeat itself anytime soon with the same criteria,” he says, so that helps to not distort the ecosystem of the site.

 The importance of vetting

-An early criticism of crowdfunding had to do with the sob story element, or more broadly, the concern that only viral stories would get funding.
+An early criticism of crowdfunding had to do with the sob story element, or, more broadly, the concern that only viral stories would get funding.
 “The crowdfunding site truly allows you to tell a story, where a lot of nonprofits don’t have that opportunity,” because with a crowdfunding campaign, an individual and their needs is front and center, says Roy Morejon, president of the crowdfunding consulting and marketing agency Enventys Partners.
 It’s a more public one-on-one than the “private ‘I wrote a check, I did a good deed.'”
 That creates a more personal connection for these donations, but it also means certain stories get funded more than others thanks to a boost from a local news segment or a link in a viral tweet.
 And for every individual sincerely helped by this sort of crowdfunding campaign, there are campaigns that end up less altruistic, like the infamous potato salad Kickstarter, or the GoFundMe for a homeless man that turned out to be a scam.

 Charles Best

-The one predictable thing is that a flash funding will not repeat itself anytime soon with the same criteria.”
+The one predictable thing is that flash funding will not repeat itself anytime soon with the same criteria.”

-Not all crowdfunding programs are necessarily philanthropically-focused.
+Not all crowdfunding programs are necessarily philanthropically focused.
 They’re all about giving, yes, but many don’t have a clear focus or strict vetting, compared to DonorsChoose.
 From the lens of corporate giving, it’s much riskier to fund swaths of campaigns on GoFundMe or Indiegogo in one feel swoop, where there are often conflicting campaigns—like ones that appeared for both Christine Blasey Ford and Brett Kavanaugh during their hearings, or more broadly, how there are campaigns to support both the border wall and immigrant rights groups—or also less-verified campaigns that are tinged with individual gain.
 If an organization were to fund every project on these site in, say, one city, could they be sure their money was well spent?

 On DonorsChoose, says Best, it’s impossible for teachers to flood the site with vague “I need stuff” requests.
 “If a teacher said, ‘I need stuff, please help me out,’ that request would never see the light of day.
 We would send it back to the teacher with follow up questions, asking them to explain the student learning experience, the specific skills they will acquire, the learning that will result from this particular need.
 So that’s actually one guarantee that flash funding will not result in a lot of teachers with a lot of flimsy ideas on our site, because there’s a really rigorous vetting process.”